alphacenturai/consultationDetails/Mind_Body_Healing.md

 - Once you learn this art of being in the present moment you will learn to notice and accept your emotions without judgment.
 - This will further result in less stress, improved physical, mental as well as emotional well-being.
 - Easiest way to practice is through **mindful drinking**.
-Whenever you drink water or any other liquid, sit down properly,take small sips, feel every sip; focus on taste, smell, colour, texture, coolness of that liquid.Once you grasp the concept it is very easy to use it with almost any other routine activity.
+Whenever you drink water or any other liquid, sit down properly,take small sips, feel every sip; focus on taste, smell, colour, texture, coolness of that liquid.Once you grasp this concept it is very easy to use it with almost any other routine activity.

 ### Meditation